corda/corda-docs/content/en/docs/cenm/1.3/config-pki-tool-parameters.md

   * **revocations**:
-  List of revocation data (Optional).
-Each entry in the list should take the following format:
+  *(Optional)* List of revocation data.
+Each entry in the list must be in the following format:

   * **certificateSerialNumber**: